A Pila--Wilkie theorem for Hensel minimal curves: Counting rational points on transcendental and algebraic curves

 \begin{proof}[Proof of Theorem \ref{thm:Tr.param.curves}] By enlarging $r$ if necessary, we may assume that $r$ is a power of $b$.
 Using the cell decomposition theorem \ref{thm:celldecomp.1.lipschitz} uniformly in $y\in Y$ we obtain for every $y\in Y$ finitely many sets $P_{i,y}$ whose union is $C_y$ such that every $P_{i,y}$ is, after a coordinate permutation, a $(1,0)$-cell or a $(0, 0)$-cell with $1$-Lipschitz centers.
 Since everything below works uniformly in $y$, we drop the subscript $y$ from now on.

 The $(0,0)$-cells are just singletons, so let us focus on one of the $(1,0)$-cells, say $P_\ell$.
-After a coordinate transformation and a translation we may assume that $P_\ell$ is the graph of a $1$-Lipschitz map
+After a coordinate permutation we may assume that $P_\ell$ is the graph of a $1$-Lipschitz map